kokoko3k/koko-aio-slang/docs-ng.md

 **CVBS: Dot crawl**<br>
     Emulates rolling chroma->luma crosstalks observed in composite signals.<br>

-    You can switch between pal and ntsc.<br>
+    Colorspace: You can switch between pal and ntsc behaviour.
+    Speed:
+        Lower absolute values gives a more visible effect.
+        A negative value will switch to verically crawling artifacts.

 **Persistence of phosphors:**<br>
     This emulates the unexcited phosphors that continue to emit light.